Jaguo415/Module-11-UFO/README.md

 ## Overview

 For this Module we are building our HTML Webpage.
 We will be using JS, CSS, HTML to build this web app.
-During the module we set up our initial web app, added color,set themes and text style. continuing from the module,  Our challenge is to add 4 additional custom filters into this webpage to filter our data on the webpage.
-All filters must work by correctly coding them into our app.js for our challenge.
+During the module we set up our initial web app, adding text color,page themes and style.
+Continuing directly from the module 11,  Our challenge is to add 4 additional custom filters into this webpage to filter our data on the webpage.
+All filters must work to pass this challenge as our users can have full interactaction with our new web page.